MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/easy-policy-setup-edu.md

 ## What do I need to do after I run the tool?

-### Step 1: Remove existing policy assignments so users get the policies created by the tool
+### Step 1: Remove existing policy assignments for policies created by the tool to take effect

 > [!IMPORTANT]
 > Complete this step only if you have existing policies set up.
 If you're new to Teams and don't have any existing policies other than the policies created by the easy policy setup tool, skip this step and go to step 2.